 Your doctor will feel your abdomen and side for lumps and check for fever and high blood pressure, among other things.
 You will also answer questions about your health habits, any past illnesses, and types of treatment.
 To make a diagnosis of kidney cancer, your doctor will also order one or more tests like these:

-- Renal arteriogram.
+Renal arteriogram.
 This test is used to evaluate the blood supply to the tumor.
-It is not given often but may help diagnose small tumors and has other uses as well.
+It is not given often, but may help diagnose small tumors.
+It has other uses, as well.